Richard Gelles

 Richard James Gelles (July 7, 1946 – June 26, 2020) was an American writer and sociologist.
-He was the author of 24 books and more than 100 articles, chapters, and papers.
-His pioneering research on family violence and child welfare helped shape government policy and social work practices nationwide.
+His research on family violence and child welfare helped shape government policy and social work practices nationwide.

 Education

 Gelles received a B.A. from Bates College in Maine in 1968.
-In 1970 he graduated with a M.A. in sociology in 1970 from the University of Rochester, and received a Ph.D. in sociology from the University of New Hampshire in 1973.
+In 1970, he graduated with a M.A. in sociology from the University of Rochester, and received a Ph.D. in sociology from the University of New Hampshire in 1973.